minio/minio/README.md

 The MinIO deployment starts using default root credentials `minioadmin:minioadmin`.
-You can test the deployment using the MinIO Browser, an embedded web-based object browser built into MinIO Server.
+You can test the deployment using the FS3 Browser, an embedded web-based object browser built into FS3 Server.
 Point a web browser running on the host machine to http://127.0.0.1:9000 and log in with the root credentials.
-You can use the Browser to create buckets, upload objects, and browse the contents of the MinIO server.
+You can use the Browser to create buckets, upload objects, send deals, retrieve data and browse the contents of the FS3 server.

-You can also connect using any S3-compatible tool, such as the MinIO Client `mc` commandline tool.
-See [Test using MinIO Client `mc`](#test-using-minio-client-mc) for more information on using the `mc` commandline tool.
-For application developers, see https://docs.min.io/docs/ and click **MinIO SDKs** in the navigation to view MinIO SDKs for supported languages.
+You can also connect using any S3-compatible tool, such as the FS3 `mc` commandline tool.

-> NOTE: Standalone MinIO servers are best suited for early development and evaluation.
-Certain features such as versioning, object locking, and bucket replication require distributed deploying MinIO with Erasure Coding.
-For extended development and production, deploy MinIO with Erasure Coding enabled - specifically, with a *minimum* of 4 drives per MinIO server.
-See [MinIO Erasure Code Quickstart Guide](https://docs.min.io/docs/minio-erasure-code-quickstart-guide.html) for more complete documentation.

-MinIO strongly recommends *against* using compiled-from-source MinIO servers for production environments.

 # Deployment Recommendations